swisspedhealth/swisspedhealth.github.io/information_cross_collaboration.md

 ## Protecting Patient Data

 While collaboration is central to our work, we're equally committed to ensuring the protection and privacy of patient data.
-We've established a controlled research infrastructure that allows us to securely store and manage patient data (<BioMedIT.ch>).
+We've established a controlled research infrastructure that allows us to securely store and manage patient data ([www.BioMedIT.ch](www.BioMedIT.ch)).
 This infrastructure ensures that data is accessible to authorized researchers, while stringent privacy safeguards prevent unauthorized access.

 ## Benefits of Collaboration